Anthology of American Folk Music: Reception and legacy

 Writing for AllMusic, critic John Bush wrote the compilation "could well be the most influential document of the '50s folk revival.
 Many of the recordings that appeared on it had languished in obscurity for 20 years, and it proved a revelation to a new group of folkies, from Pete Seeger to John Fahey to Bob Dylan...
 Many of the most interesting selections on the Anthology, however, are taken from [obscure] artists... such as Clarence Ashley, Bascom Lamar Lunsford, and Buell Kazee."
 In his review for The Village Voice, music critic Robert Christgau wrote "Harry Smith's act of history... aces two very '90s concepts: the canon that accrues as rock gathers commentary, and the compilations that multiply as labels recycle catalogue.
 In its time, it wrested the idea of the folk from ideologues and ethnomusicologists by imagining a commercial music of everyday pleasure and alienation—which might as well have been conceived to merge with a rock and roll that didn't yet exist...
 Somebody you know is worth the 60 bucks it'll run you.
 So are you."
 Jon Pareles, writing in The New York Times, said that the songs "still sound marvelous and uncanny."

 In 2003, Rolling Stone magazine ranked the album as number 276 on their list of the 500 greatest albums of all time, and number 278 in a 2012 revised list.
-It is the earliest released album on that list and also includes the oldest recordings dating back to Uncle Dave Macon's recording of "Way Down the Old Plank Road" in April 1926.
+It is the earliest released album on that list and also includes the oldest recordings dating back to Uncle Bunt Stephens' recording of "Sail Away Lady" in March 29, 1926.
 In 2005, the album was inducted into the National Recording Registry by the Library of Congress for being "culturally, aesthetically, or historically significant".
 In 2007, The Guardian listed the album as part of their 1000 Albums to Hear Before You Die.
 It was included in the 2008 book 1000 Recordings to Hear Before You Die, and the 2009 book 101 Albums That Changed Popular Music.
 In 2012, the album was inducted into the Grammy Hall of Fame.